 - GADA Secure Pay

 - Your Bank’s App

 But how does one choose?
 It can be difficult and confusing sometimes.
-For some people, they prefer an app with more security features like Face ID or fingerprint scanning; others might not care as much about security but value privacy instead.
-There also needs to be consideration for what kind of bank account someone has: a checking account versus savings account will result in different rates when using certain apps.
+Some people prefer an app with more security features like Face ID or fingerprint scanning; others might not care as much about security but value privacy instead.
+There also needs to be a consideration for what kind of bank account someone has: a checking account versus a savings account will result in different rates when using certain apps.